tnursultan/Robotic-Arm/README.md

 # Robotic-Arm

-A robotic arm that can detect and choose faulty products on a conveyor belt.
+A robotic arm that can detect, choose, and dispose of faulty products on a conveyor belt.

 ### Modelling of the product:
 - Mechanical System - SolidWorks